 Homes for sale in the Algarve Portugal – prices

 There are many areas to find homes for sale in the Algarve in Portugal.
 The Algarve is split into specific regions, each with its own price range.
-For example, in the central Algarve, you will find luxury properties, with private pools and high levels of luxury.
+For example, in the central Algarve, you will find luxury homes with private pools and high levels of comfort.
 You can even find properties in the “Golden Triangle of Quinta do Lago, Vale do Lobo, and Vilamoura that can cost as much as €12.5 million.

 In the west, you have Lagos, which is also an in-demand location.
 Further west still, Sagres (Vila Do Bispo municipality) tends to be more affordable.
 In the eastern Algarve, you can find more affordable properties and a more “authentic” side of the Algarve.
 It is worth noting that, in general, as you move further north from the Algarve, property prices will start to decrease.